 - ingredient and equipment suggestions & substitutions,

 - tips for modifying the recipe, and

 Did you love this easy gluten free cinnamon apple pork chop recipe?

-If so, be sure to share it on social media or pin it to Pinterest using the social sharing buttons.
+If so, be sure to share these fried apples with pork chops on social media or pin it to Pinterest using the social sharing buttons.

 Other gluten free weeknight dinners you’ll love:

 - Potato & Black Bean Tostadas with Honey Lime Yogurt Sauce